I

 ‘I actually agree,’ said Cleo.
 ‘I’m thinking we just slowly secure this place, start growing our own food in here, if we could work out a way to let sunshine in but seal off the gap when we had to.’

-‘That last bit is already in … a skylight system, we’ll check it over tomorrow.’
+‘That last bit is ready to go in,' said Cam '… a skylight system, we’ll check it over tomorrow.’

 Said Cait, ‘What about our scent?
 Could that trigger them?
 If we were, say, making love?’